briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

-        1. _(A)_ Subject to subsection (o)(2) hereof, as used in any section contained in Part Five - General Offenses Code that sets forth a criminal offense, “person” includes all of the following:
+        1. _(A)_ Subject to subsection (o)(2) hereof, as used in any section contained in Part Five - General Offenses Code that sets forth a criminal offense, "person" includes all of the following:

             1. _(1)_ An individual, corporation, business trust, estate, trust, partnership, and association;